elgarcito/solvd-1-block-homework-5-part-2/README.md

 </p>

 We represent this product using classes.
-We can see the classes and some examples of the kind of product that they are going to content:
+We can see the classes and some examples of products that they are going to content:
 1. ConstructionProduct: nails, screws, cement, sand etc. we sell it by it units, for ex.
    10 kg of sand.
 2. ElectricProduct: cables, electric tape, socket outlet,power drills, hole puncher, etc.